Friedjof/LumiESP/README.md

 ## Requirements
 - ESP32 microcontroller (e.g., ESP32 Dev Module)
-- PlatformIO installed on your system
+- PlatformIO installed on your system or simply use this [nix-shell](/shell.nix)
-- LED strip (12V)
+- LED strip (e.g., WS2812, WS2812B, WS2813)
 - MQTT broker (e.g., Mosquitto)

 ## Installation
 ### 1. Install PlatformIO
 PlatformIO is a cross-platform code builder and the easiest way to manage your embedded software environment.
 To install PlatformIO, follow the official instructions found [here](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html).

+> **Note:** If you are using NixOS, you can use the provided `shell.nix` file to enter a shell with PlatformIO installed.

 ### 2. Clone the Repository
 Clone the LumiESP project repository to your local machine: